Director, The Gallery of Mariam and Eranuhi Aslamazyan Sisters

 Breakfast is provided at the hotel.
-Lunches and dinners eaten at local restaurants provide a delicious variety.
+Lunches and dinners at local restaurants provide a delicious variety.

 Following our time in Gyumri, we will tour Armenia for 3 days, discovering even more of this beautiful country.
 Your tour will be led by a trained tour guide from Gyumri Travel.
 The tour ends in Yerevan on May 16 (or August 22).
 Departure is May 17 (or August 23).

 Contact us if you have additional questions.